XRoemer/Organon/README.md

 	Organon - Description

-###Organon is a organisation and navigation-tool for writer (LibreOffice and OpenOffice)
+###Organon is an organisation and navigation-tool for writer (LibreOffice and OpenOffice)

 Organon creates a project with a directory tree for easy navigation between files and folders of the project.
 Arbitrary parts of the project can be opened in Tabs.